lorfrances/wickSE/README.md

 The files include:

-  (1) A 3D-printed wick microstructure (unit-cell) with the meniscus facing outward on the open plane (1/6 geometry by symmetry).
+  (1) A 3D-printed wick microstructure (unit-cell) with the meniscus facing outward on the open plane (1/6 geometry by symmetry):
+  >HexSlice.fe

   (2) Spherical particle (unit-cell) for use in a hexagonal packing arrangement.
-It is also sintered to the substrate (1/8 of the diameter is truncated in vertical direction).
+It is also sintered to the substrate (1/8 of the diameter is truncated in vertical direction):
+  >SphericalParticle.fe

-  (3) The same 3D-printed wick microstructure of (1), including a central strut (1/6 geometry by symmetry).
+  (3) The same 3D-printed wick microstructure of (1), including a central strut (1/6 geometry by symmetry):
+  >CentralStrut.fe

 Images of sample results are shown below.